-- Once you've identified the problem you can assign the error, either to an existing teammate on CodeStream or to a person suggested based on the repository's Git commit history.
+Once you've identified the problem you can assign the error, or update the error status from

 When viewing and error in CodeStream you may see this warning if there's no git reference, either a build SHA or release tag, associated with the error.
 CodeStream uses the git reference to match the specific stack trace error with the version of the code running in the environment that triggered the error.

 While you don't need a git reference configured to investigate the error, bear in mind that you may not be looking at the version of the code that caused it.

 The git reference not configured warning message reads: Associate a build SHA or release tag with your errors so that CodeStream can help make sure you're looking at the right version of the code.

 You can use an environment variable to let the New Relic agent know the commit sha associated with each build of your project.
 You can also use the release tag associated with the running version of your software.

 For New Relic APM, the commit sha and/or release tag (

 TransactionError events.
 You can use APM environment variables to set these attributes.

 We recommend setting one or both of these variables as part of your build pipeline.

 NEW_RELIC_METADATA_COMMIT- The commit sha.
 You can include the whole thing or only the first seven characters (e.g.,